-In line with accounting policies, potential product warranties are recognised as warranty provisions when revenue from sale of wind turbines is recognised.
+In line with accounting policies, potential product warranties are recognised as warranty provisions when revenue from the sale of wind turbines is recognised.

 Lack of reliability in several of Vestas’ products has previously led to major warranty provisions.
 In recent years, Vestas has invested significant resources in improving the products and increasing their reliability to mitigate major warranty provisions.
 This work comprises design, production, installation, and continuous maintenance.

 The goal of these initiatives is to reduce Vestas’ warranty costs, to secure customer returns, to increase the competitiveness of the products, and to improve customer earnings.